nikku/pfwr/README.md

 ## Security Considerations

-:warning: `pfwr` is not safe to use on untrusted input since it allows you to embed arbitrary HTML within your slides.
+[pfwr](https://github.com/nikku/pfwr) embeds arbitrary HTML contained in your Markdown file.
+Thus, it is not safe to use on untrusted input.

 ## License